 - NCFE optional workbook

-- worksheet

-- assignment
+- worksheets

-- · report.
+- assignments.

-2 Understand the health and safety considerations for circuit training sessions
+2 Understand the health and safety considerations for group cycling sessions

-- 2.1 Explain the safety considerations relating to circuit training sessions, including: - environment - equipment - participants - 2.2 Explain the potential risks to participants and the precautions to take - 2.3 Describe possible contraindications to circuit training
+- 2.1 Explain the safety considerations relating to group cycling sessions: - environment - equipment - participants - 2.2 Explain the potential risks to participants and the precautions to take - 2.3 Explain how to set up and use a bike correctly - 2.4 Describe possible contraindications to group cycling training

-- 2.1 Learners must explain the main safety considerations and checks to make for circuit training sessions.
-Examples could include: - environment, eg floor cleared, adequate floor space for number of participants and layout, hygiene, temperature and ventilation of the room, etc - equipment checks, eg wear and tear, use of clips and collars, cleanliness, safe set up, dismantling and storing of equipment - participants, eg initial screening and verbal screening (any contraindications, injuries, reasons for temporary deferral of exercise, ability), adequate warm-up and cool-down, suitable clothing, removal of jewellery, appropriate footwear, using a manageable weight, use of gloves/chalk, rest when needed and rehydration. - 2.2 Learners must explain the potential risks to participants and the precautions to take.
+- 2.1 Learners must explain the main safety considerations and checks to make for group cycling sessions.
+Examples could include: - environment, eg clear floor space, spacing of bikes, layout of the room, positioning of the instructor, eg are they visible, temperature and ventilation of the room, etc - equipment, eg checking of the bike (common problems), identifying unusable bikes, the process of reporting damaged equipment, hygiene, safe set up, dismantling and storing of equipment - participants, eg initial screening and verbal screening (any contraindications, injuries, reasons for temporary deferral of exercise, ability), suitable clothing, correct set up of bike for the participant (seat/foot position, use of bike with cleats), how to reduce intensity, how to brake safely, how to get on and off the bike correctly, rest when needed, rehydration. - 2.2 Learners must explain the potential risks to participants and the precautions to take.